-At 11am on November 11, 1918, the guns on the Western Front fell silent, bringing the four-year conflict, now known as World War 1, to an end.
+At 11 am on 11 November 1918, the guns on the Western Front fell silent, bringing the four-year conflict, now known as the First World War, to an end.

 Here are some suggestions: